Dr Voyageur - Budget Travel Tips Home Page

 (Interstate 80, Pennsylvania),

-The portion in west-central and central Pennsylvania is most scenic.
+The portion in west-central and central Pennsylvania is often very scenic.
+Be sure to travel it during the day.

 - Pittsburgh to Harrisburg (Pennsylvania)